 function.

-Use quotes for menu/dropdown items and charts
+Use quotes for text input

+When asking learners to input text and actually type something, then the input requested should be in quotes.
 Specifically for Power BI, chart titles or chart axes should also be referred to with quotes.

 Exercise file names